 On the other hand, I have met individuals working on IT Helpdesk's who have had exceptional amounts of training (you could even have solutions scripted out for them); but a lack of motivation and competency, just made it not work.
 You can lead a horse to water, but you can't make it drink

 On an individual level, we want to see that someone is self-motivated, competent in an area and trained.
 If they come in the door without all the skills they need, fine - not a deal breaker.
 An aptitude to learn, desire and a schoolroom of opportunity can do wonders.
 Some of our best engineers and technicians, started off with positive attitudes and a desire to learn and grow; and they flourished.
 Then they collectively help make Great IT Companies.

 Great individuals make up great teams and companies.
 When someone is struggling to perform, identify where the core issues reside.
 Is it a motivation issue, hopefully not - that is a near impossible one to fix.
 Is it a training or process delivery issue, we can solve that.
 If it is competency and the individual is well motivated and has been trained, perhaps you need to find areas within the team were the individual can be successful.
 Unfortunately at times, the best decision is to part ways.
 The broader team and company can't be held back, if someone is not a good fit for their position.

 As you focus on the core elements that make a team member successful, avoid casting blame or rushing to judgement.
 Failures within an IT Business are often the result of many conflicting issues, not just one problem and not just one person.
 Find and speak openly with your team about their core competencies, and when they are self-motivated and properly trained; you will begin to enjoy great successes as an organization.

-Great People (with the right tools and preparation) make Great Companies.
+Great People (with the right tools and preparation) make for a Great IT Company.